Avon Products: Business model and marketing

 Avon uses both door-to-door salespeople ("Avon ladies", as well as "Avon men") and brochures to advertise its products.
 Some Avon training centers have a small retail section with skin care products, such as creams, serums, makeup, and washes.
 Avon recruits sales representatives who sell beauty products, jewelry, accessories, and clothing.
 The salespeople are not employees, their income is solely based on the sales revenue or recruiting of further salespeople.

-Some of the brand-names used by the company include Avon Color (including Power Stay, Color Trend Make Up + Care, and Ultra Colour range), Imari, Far Away, Avon Eve, Sk!n, Today Tomorrow Always, Black Suede, Avon Fashions, Anew, Clearskin, Avon Care, Avon Senses, Skin So Soft among others.
+Some of the well-known brand products under the company are Avon Color (including Power Stay, Color Trend, Make Up + Care, and Ultra Colour franchise), Imari, Far Away, Avon Eve, Sk!n, Today Tomorrow Always fragrances, Black Suede, Wild Country, Fullspeed, Rare Scents, Avon Fashions, Anew (makeup and skincare franchise), Clearskin, Avon Care, Avon Senses, Skin So Soft among others.
 According to the U.S. government, Avon has 5 million to 6 million sales representatives operating in over 100 countries as of 2014.
 Avon and its subsidiaries have 40,000 to 50,000 employees, 6,000 of which are in the United States.

 Avon was an early member of the U.S. Direct Selling Association, which was founded in 1910.
 The company left the association in 2014, saying that the trade group was not paying enough attention to the industry as a whole.

+Global markets and regional operations

+Avon Products sells products in more than 100 countries.
+In 2010, Brazil overtook the United States as the company's largest market.
+By 2013, about 88% of Avon Products' revenue, approximately $10 billion, came from markets outside the United States.

+Avon Products entered the Chinese market in 1990.
+After China banned direct selling in 1998, the company shifted sales to physical retail locations known as Beauty Boutiques.
+The ban was lifted in 2001, and Avon received a direct-selling licence in 2006.

+In October 2013, Avon Products announced that it would close its operations in France at the end of the month.
+Employees accused the company of keeping workers uninformed for several months and acting contrary to its stated values of trust, respect, integrity, and open communication.
+By January 2014, Avon France had entered receivership.

+On February 15, 2018, Avon Australia and New Zealand announced on Facebook that both operations would close by the end of the year.
+The closures resulted in the loss of 220 jobs and affected 21,400 sales representatives.
+The company drew criticism for poor communication with employees and customers.

+In November 2023, Avon announced plans to open retail stores in the United Kingdom for the first time in the company's history.
+The company already operated a network of 63 stores in Turkey.

+By January 2024, Avon Products continued operating in Russia, where it continued manufacturing products and recruiting employees.